 Carbon Fiber concrete reinforcement is uniquely engineered to permanently stop cracks in concrete slabs, poured walls, masonry, concrete block foundations, columns, industrial buildings, bridges, foundations, swimming pools, as well as preparation for floor coatings.

-Additionally, it is designed for cracks of various sizes under virtually any circumstance and can even be used to increase seismic strength to repairs after an earthquake.
+Additionally, it is designed for cracks of various sizes under virtually any circumstance.
 Another benefit is the minimal aesthetic impact of the repair which can easily be painted over or covered with a finishing product.

 The patent-pending system permanently locks both sides of the crack together, preventing any further movement.
 Once set in place, using structural epoxy resin, it welds the crack together maximizing the tensile strength of the Carbon Fiber.
 Unlike steel products, this eliminates any potential for corrosion.